praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 ### Agenda

 We are on the mission of resolving a crisis for a lot of small and medium enterprises, who are trying to recruit interns for their projects.
 This platform aims to onboard new interns, who have applied to the companies and help them understand the process and make the transition smooth.
-This platform is the best gateway to show recruiters, what interns are capable of.
+This platform is the best gateway to show recruiters what interns are capable of.

 ### Easy OnBoarding